blazium-engine/blazium-docs/contributing/documentation/editor_and_docs_localization.rst

 Class reference (BBCode)
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The class reference is documented in the main Godot repository using XML files, and with BBCode-like markup for styling and internal references.
+The class reference is documented in the main Blazium repository using XML files, and with BBCode-like markup for styling and internal references.

-Some of the tags used are from the original BBCode (e.g. ``[b]Bold[/b]`` and ``[i]Italics[/i]``), while others are Godot-specific and used for advanced features such as inline code (e.g. ``[code]true[/code]``), linking to another class (e.g. ``[Node2D]``) or to a property in a given class (e.g.
+Some of the tags used are from the original BBCode (e.g. ``[b]Bold[/b]`` and ``[i]Italics[/i]``), while others are Blazium-specific and used for advanced features such as inline code (e.g. ``[code]true[/code]``), linking to another class (e.g. ``[Node2D]``) or to a property in a given class (e.g.
 ``[member Node2D.position]``), or for multiline code blocks.
 Example::